texashedgeem/personal-site/src/data/about.md

 # Travel / Geography

-- In 1968, Born in Farnborogh, Hampshire, United Kingdom
+- In 1968, Born in Farnborogh, Hampshire, United Kingdom.
 - In 1972, Moved to Basildon, Essex, UK.
 (All though I would not have known as I was only four.)
 - In 1997, Spent a year in Corvalis, Oregon, US.
-This was part of my year exchange program with University
+This was part of my year exchange program with University.
 - In 2001, Moved to Bishops Stortford, Hertfordshire, UK.
 - In 2022, I still live in Bishops Stortford and am not looking to move any time soon :).